Connor-Miller/loot/CONTEXT.md

 - *Forward maroon* (`loot maroon <path> <identity>`) — re-seals content under a new key, re-grants remaining authorized identities (each receives a targeted grant bundle), publishes a new Change.
 The CLI **finalizes (signs) that re-seal change**, so it propagates via push/bundle — an unsigned re-seal is treated as a working change and never travels (ADR 0018), which would strand the maroon on the originator.
 The marooned identity retains the key for any past versions they already hold.
 Natural for "you may read the old code but not future updates."
 Implemented (ADR 0010).
 - *Hard maroon* (`loot maroon --hard <path> <identity>`) — forward maroon plus a published purge event signaling all cooperating peers to remove the marooned identity's Keyring entry for the affected OID.
 Best-effort operational guarantee: cooperating machines purge; offline or modified-binary peers cannot be forced.
 Models the "person left the org" case.
 Implemented (ADR 0009, ADR 0010).

 **Visibility migration** — promoting or demoting a path's Visibility as a first-class operation with history.
-Implemented as grant + maroon over the affected identity set: promoting `Restricted` → `Public` re-seals under a new ANYONE-granted key; demoting `Public` → `Restricted` re-seals under a new Restricted key and grants only the named identities.
+Implemented as grant + maroon over the affected identity set: promoting `Restricted` → `Internal` re-seals under a new ANYONE-granted key; demoting `Internal` → `Restricted` re-seals under a new Restricted key and grants only the named identities.
 Falls out of grant and maroon working correctly — not a separate primitive.

 **Burn** *(decided 2026-07-18, ADR 0038, map #339; cure `loot burn` shipped #344)* — the remedy for a mis-sealed secret in finalized history: `loot burn <path>` **destroys the object's bytes and records a signed tombstone** in the **burn log**, while the change graph is never touched (every node, change id, signature stays intact — the invariants of ADR 0018/0029/0034 hold).
 Absence becomes legible: `verify` reads a burn-logged oid's absence as deliberate, `surface` labels the path *burned* in old changes, and sync (`apply`/negotiation/`stow`) **permanently refuses to re-accept a burned oid** — a later pull can never resurrect the bytes from a relay that still holds them.
 A non-undoable operation barrier (ADR 0031, the `push`/`grant`/`maroon` class).
 Two honesty tiers, split by the disclosure barrier: never-pushed → the destruction is complete (the true remedy); already-pushed → the tombstone travels as a purge event ([[Maroon]]'s best-effort model) and burn prints rotate-the-secret guidance.
 The git mirror is detect-and-guide, never auto-rewritten (ADR 0038 §4; fix the git tip *first*, then burn — ferry re-ingests tip content under a fresh oid the burn log cannot match).
 Prevention is the companion **mis-seal gate**: see [[`.lootattributes`]]. _Avoid_: purge (that's the keyring/hard-maroon lane), delete, rewrite.